- Introduction

 Before that, there are three steps:

-1. Understanding the nature of epilepsy and recognizing potential triggers.
+- Understand the nature of epilepsy and recognize potential triggers.

-3. Being aware of the importance of respecting medical confidentiality and understanding the key role the occupational physician can play in defining and implementing the necessary reasonable accommodations.
+- Be aware of the importance of respecting medical confidentiality and understand the key role the occupational physician can play in defining and implementing the necessary reasonable accommodations.

 After studying this module, you will achieve the following learning outcomes: